hyip/hyipinfo.github.io/README.md

 This project section is running on Amazon Web Service (AWS) using AWS CodeDeploy:
 https://console.aws.amazon.com/codedeploy/

+Let’s trigger a deployment from your GitHub repository using the AWS Management Console.
+You can configure CodeDeploy to pull the application bundle directly [from the GitHub](https://blogs.aws.amazon.com/application-management/post/Tx33XKAKURCCW83/Automatically-Deploy-from-GitHub-Using-AWS-CodeDeploy) repository, rather than from Amazon S3.

 The following diagram illustrates the flow of a typical AWS CodeDeploy deployment:
 [![AWS CodeDeploy](http://docs.aws.amazon.com/codedeploy/latest/userguide/images/sds_architecture.png)](http://docs.aws.amazon.com/codedeploy/latest/userguide/welcome.html)